 Manual transmission, or simply a gearbox, has been serving automobiles well for many decades.
 Even today it’s the most popular form of transmission.
 Globally manual transmission accounts for 52% of market share as per 2013 data.
-In this video, we’ll give a conceptual introduction on the workings of an actual manual transmission with a reverse gear.
+In this article, we’ll give a conceptual introduction on the workings of an actual manual transmission with a reverse gear.

 The basic question, is why transmission is required in an automobile?
 The power generated by the engine flows through the transmission before it reaches the drive wheels.The basic function of the transmission is to control the speed and torque available to the drive wheels for different driving conditions.

 For example, if you want to climb a hill, you need more torque.
 By reducing the speed at the transmission, we will be able to achieve higher torque for the same power input.
 This is simply conservation of energy.
 Power transmission through a shaft is torque times angular velocity of the shaft.
 When you reduce the speed of the shaft, it will automatically result in increase in the torque transmission.
 Conversely, if the torque demand is low , we can increase the transmission speed.
 These 2 cases are depicted in Fig.2.

 Now let’s look at its inner workings.
 Manual transmissions work on the simple principle of gear ratio.
 As shown in Fig.3 a different output speed can be achieved by meshing gears of different size.
 The speed ratio is given by the simple equation shown in the figure (N represents speed, T represents number of teeth).

 Sliding mesh is the one of the earlier type of manual transmission technology, and the one which is easiest to understand.
 The most basic slidngmesh transmission mechanism is shown in the Fig.4.
 Here the input and output shafts are connected through a counter shaft.